slopp/snowreport/README.md

 - My repo is setup to build my Dagster code into a Docker image for each commit to a PR.
 This is great for testing changes, but if I just want to update this ReadMe I can have GitHub skip those actions by including `[skip ci]` in the commit message.

+- There is a Python notebook that includes code to load assets.
+Changing the environment code chunk changes whether they load from local or production resources.
+This notebook is a great way to view the contents of the pickled files.

 - My development environment for this work was VS Code + a GCP VM.
 Most of the helpful commands live in the `Makefile`, but:

 ```